Spirituality

 Honors 430

-This course is an exploratory journey through poetic and spiritual traditions spanning cultures and centuries—from the ancient wisdom of the Bhagavad Gita, to the soulful, philosophical musings of Jean Biès, the existential awe of Rilke’s Duino Elegies, the nature-inspired sacred music of the Yawanawá, and the ecstatic, mystical Sufi poetry written by Rumi & Hafiz.
+This course is an exploratory journey through poetic and spiritual traditions spanning cultures and centuries—from the ancient wisdom of the Bhagavad Gita, to the soulful, philosophical meditations of Jean Biès, the existential awe of Rainer Maria Rilke’s Duino Elegies, the nature-inspired sacred music of the Yawanawá, and the ecstatic Sufi poetry of Rumi and Hafiz.

-For your final project, you'll have the option to respond to one of our core themes in either a thesis-driven academic essay, or through a creative project in a medium of your choosing.
+For your final project, you'll have the option to respond to one of our core themes in either a thesis-driven academic essay, or through a creative project in the artistic medium of your choice.